 The temporal and regional expression patterns of UBE3A that we reveal in NHPs will critically guide emerging gene addition and reinstatement strategies to treat AS, including eventual prenatal treatments for AS.

-This study demonstrated that this approach could restore UBE3A in AS mice.
+(October 2021) The first step in this study was to demonstrate that this approach could restore UBE3A in AS mice.